 How lovely would it be to have a simplified, uncluttered life?
 Extremely lovely I think!
 Which is why I’m trying to achieve that, starting with my home.
 I’ll admit that I have no original or failsafe ideas for you on decluttering, as I’m still trying to master this myself.
 The general rule is, if you you haven’t used it in months, then you probably no longer need it.
 If you no longer need it, then it’s time to get rid of it.
 But it’s not always that simple right?

 Last year, I made numerous trips to the my local charity shops to donate bags of things I no longer needed.
 Yet somehow I still have lots of stuff to go!
 I’ve now decided on a strict new strategy and given myself a deadline for getting rid of the remaining items I no longer use.
 I learned this one from Apartment Therapy’s The January Cure, which is a realistic and manageable ‘one day at a time’ approach to getting your home fresh, clean and organised throughout the month of January.
-In Assignment #3 of the January Cure, Janel Laban – Executive Editor of Apartment Therapy suggested that we all need a clutter collector which she calls ‘The Outbox’.
+In a previous January Cure assignment, Janel Laban – Executive Editor of Apartment Therapy suggested that we all need a clutter collector which she calls ‘The Outbox’.

 The Outbox – We’re encouraged to choose a clearly defined space in our home that is out of the way of daily activities and can be allowed to get a little chaotic.
 This space will serve as a ‘halfway house’ for items while you decide their fate.
 There are rules for managing the outbox, there will be prompts to use the outbox throughout the duration of The January Cure and you will be given a date to empty it.
 My outbox is the spare bedroom, which is perfect given the amount of stuff I plan to drop in that halfway house!
 I’m confident that this method will help me to get rid of the excess baggage I’ve got around here.
 Wish me luck!